AdobeDocs/release-notes.en/current.md

 **Bug fixes**

-* Navigating to the authoring user interface from Cloud Manager no longer fails to redirect into Experience Cloud after login.
+* Navigating to the authoring user interface from [!DNL Cloud Manager] no longer fails to redirect into [!DNL Experience Cloud] after login.
 * Editing the go-live date by way of the go-live widget now navigates to the Go Live tab instead of the Enhanced Security tab.
 * When starting a copy operation, a user can no longer select an environment where a copy operation is already invoked.

 ### [!DNL Workfront for Experience Manager] enhanced connector

-The release date for the latest version 1.9.11 of Workfront for Experience Manager enhanced connector is June 19, 2023.
+The release date for the latest version 1.9.11 of [!DNL Workfront] for [!DNL Experience Manager] enhanced connector is June 19, 2023.

 _Release highlights_

-* When you have advanced networking configured, there are issues while sending content from Adobe Workfront to AEM as a Cloud Service.
+* When you have advanced networking configured, there are issues while sending content from Adobe Workfront to [!DNL AEM as a Cloud Service].

 >[!NOTE]
 >